subchor/subchor.github.io/Readme.md

 ### Landing page

 **Background images** are stored in `img/bg/`.
 They are chosen randomly on each page load.
-For each image there has to be a CSS class `#landing.bg<i>`, where `<i>` is an integer.
-The code for random image selection is in `index.html` and the number of available images has to be adapted there.
+The script in `index.html` contains a list of available images and has to be updated if images are added or removed.

 The **quotes** are also randomly selected on each page load.
-They are defined in `index.html`.
+They are also defined in `index.html`.

 ## Contributing